Definition of blenny

 : any of numerous usually small and elongated marine fishes (especially families Blenniidae and Clinidae) including scaled and scaleless forms

-Any of numerous and diverse fishes (suborder Blenniodei, order Perciformes) that are mostly small, marine species found from tropical to cold seas.
-Blennies are slim, ranging from moderately elongated to very long and eel-like.
-Their habitats range from rocky pools to sandy beaches, reefs, and beds of kelp.
-Many live in shallow water, but some range to depths of about 1,500 ft (450 m).
+One of a group of numerous and diverse species, blennies are mostly small, marine fish found from tropical to cold seas.
+Blennies are slim, ranging from moderately elongated, to very long and eel-like.
+Their habitats include rocky pools, sandy beaches, reefs, and beds of kelp.
+Many live in shallow water, but some live in depths of about 1,500 ft (450 m).
 Some are mainly herbivores; others are partial or complete carnivores.
 They are generally unobtrusive and of little economic importance.

 Latin blennius, a sea fish, from Greek blennos

 Britannica.com: Encyclopedia article about blenny

 What made you want to look up blenny?
 Please tell us where you read or heard it (including the quote, if possible).